Keith Whiteford, MBACP (Accred), MHS, DipHyp CS

 - Certificate in Awareness of Mental Health Problems

 I am a BACP Accredited counsellor working with men and women over 17 years of age in my private practice which is in the centre of St Albans.
-I have an eight year on-going commitment to counselling in a charitable agency setting.
-I am registered with The National Hypnotherapy Society.
+I have worked in both a charitable agency setting and private practice.
+I am registered with The National Hypnotherapy Society as well as the BACP.

 My previous involvement in the retail banking sector provided the experience of working with diversity and gave me insight into those psychological stresses, specific and non-specific to those working in a fast moving commercial environment.
 I was also involved in a senior position with the student’s union in a major educational establishment giving me an insight into current student issues.